Applications for the Turing Internship Network are now closed. The new call for autumn 2022 will launch in September.

-Why become a Turing network Intern?
+Why become a TIN intern?

 The Turing Internship Network provides a fantastic paid opportunity for students to apply their academic skills on real-world problems.
 In addition, a Turing internship provides students an excellent setting to expand their professional networks and to identify prospective employment opportunities following graduation.